 This rapid increase in popularity and demand for mistletoe has also sparked interest in further research, which has certainly paid off.
 It has been found that in certain types of cancer, it can cause apoptosis (programmed cell death) in cancer cells.
 Subsequent research has connected mistletoe extract to a higher overall quality of life for patients, tumor shrinkage, and healthier blood counts.
 For this health benefit alone, it should be on your radar!

 The nerve-soothing aspect of mistletoe makes it ideal for calming the respiratory system in case of distress or irritation.
-From sore throats to coughing and bronchial inflammation, it has shown its ability to calm the irritation and lower the discomfort and tightness in the chest.
+From sore throats, common colds, fevers to coughing and bronchial inflammation, it has shown its ability to calm the irritation and lower the discomfort and tightness in the chest.
+Mistletoe has antioxidant, analgesic, anti-inflammatory and immune-stimulatory properties, making them defenders against illnesses and infections.
 There is a psychological connection between the act of coughing or wheezing, as might occur in an asthmatic attack, and the panic and mental distress, which causes a feedback loop.
 It can interrupt that neural connection and calm the mind and body at the same time.